-As an historic city with a charter going back to Richard the Lionheart in 1189, Hereford has a rich tradition of civic ceremonies.
-Here are some examples.
+As a historic city with a charter going back to Richard the Lionheart in 1189, Hereford has a rich tradition of civic ceremonies.

 Mayor-making takes place in May each year and is held in the Council Chamber with the outgoing Mayor handing over their office to their elected replacement.
 Becoming the Right Worshipful the Mayor of Hereford is a very important occasion and often family and friends of the Mayor-elect have come from all over the world to see the Mayor being “made”.
 The process involves taking an oath to serve the city and its people, and becoming the Chairman of the City Council for their year in office.

 Remembrance Day takes place on the nearest Sunday to the 11th of November and is a huge occasion with the Mayor leading the city in remembering those whose sacrifice means so much to so many.
 The first wreath is laid by the Lord Lieutenant of Herefordshire (or a Deputy Lieutenant) who represents the Queen and the next wreath is laid by the Mayor.
 A ceremony also takes place on Armistice Day to commemorate the moment in 1918 at 11 am when the guns fell silent after four years of the Great War.